What is Proquin XR?

 What other drugs will affect Proquin XR?

-a diuretic or "water pill";
+heart medication or a diuretic or "water pill";

 More about Proquin XR (ciprofloxacin)